Coronavirus in African Americans and Other People of Color

 Targeted COVID-19 Messaging

-“Because there is currently not a vaccine or anti-viral treatment for COVID-19, social distancing, hand-washing and wearing masks are crucial public health interventions to prevent the spread of the disease to these vulnerable populations,” Golden says.
+“Because there is currently not a vaccine or anti-viral treatment for COVID-19, physical distancing, hand-washing and wearing masks are crucial public health interventions to prevent the spread of the disease to these vulnerable populations,” Golden says.
 This message is straightforward, but how it’s delivered makes a difference.

 She adds that messaging should address and discourage the stigma associated with COVID-19, which she says prevents symptomatic people from seeking medical attention until they are dangerously ill.